-So, it’s pretty obvious that Hawaii isn’t the cheapest vacation spot, and these passes are more expensive than what you may be used to seeing.
-In fact, more than $400 for the 7-day pass might sound downright steep.
+So, it’s pretty obvious that Hawaii isn’t the cheapest vacation spot, and these passes may be more expensive than what you may be used to seeing.
+Perhaps $369 for the 7-day pass might sound downright steep?

 But, when you do the math, it’s actually an incredible value.

-It works out to be just $60 a day for unlimited activities and sightseeing.
+It works out to be about $53 a day for unlimited activities and sightseeing.
 When you consider the regular ticket prices of many of the attractions, you’ll quickly see that it’s easy to get your money’s worth – and more!

-That said, I think most people will gravitate toward the three and five-day passes.
-If you’re in Oahu for a week or so, that leaves enough time to enjoy some relaxing beach days, too.
+That said, I think most people will gravitate toward the three, four, and five-day passes.
+If you’re in Oahu for a week or so, that leaves enough time for sightseeing and some relaxing beach days.
 These passes aren’t quite as good of a deal as the seven-day pass, but you can still get excellent value from them.

-Top Reasons to Buy the Go Oahu Card
+Reasons to Buy the Go City: Oahu All-Inclusive Pass

 Save Mad Cash

-The #1 reason to use an attractions pass is to save money, and the Go Oahu Card delivers.
-If you use the pass strategically, you can save up to 55% on admission costs – that’s huge!
+The #1 reason to use an attractions pass is to save money, and Go City’s Oahu All-Inclusive Pass delivers.
+If you use the pass strategically, you can save up to 50% on admission costs – that’s absolutely massive!

-Like with the Go Chicago Card, the key to saving the most money is choosing the more expensive attractions and visiting at least two spots a day.
+Like with Go City’s Chicago All-Inclusive Pass, the key to saving the most money is choosing the more expensive attractions and visiting at least two spots a day.

 Great High-Value Activities and Sightseeing Selection

-The Go Oahu Card gives you access to 31 attractions, and the 3, 5, and 7-day passes also include a premium attraction.
-Unlike some other passes that are mostly museums (I’m looking at you Paris Pass), the Go Oahu Card features a ton of activities like snorkeling, kayaking, and catamaran sailing.
+Go City’s Oahu All-Inclusive Pass helps you access nearly 40 attractions, and the 3, 4, 5, and 7-day passes also include a premium attraction.
+Unlike some other passes that are mostly museums (I’m looking at you Paris Pass), the Oahu All-Inclusive Pass features a ton of activities like snorkeling, kayaking, and catamaran sailing.

-There are museums in the mix, of course, as well as several excellent tours (like the 8-hour All of Oahu in a Day Tour).
-Many of these attractions have high regular admission costs, meaning the pass offers good value.
-Overall, I think the Go Oahu Card provides a very well-rounded selection.
+There are museums in the mix, of course, as well as several excellent tours.
+Many of these attractions have high regular admission costs, meaning the pass offers a great value.
+Overall, I think the Oahu All-Inclusive Pass by Go City provides a very well-rounded selection.

 What About the Other Premium Attractions?

-The Oahu Hidden Gems Tour + Snorkeling is probably the second-best deal.
-You get a guided tour of Oahu and an afternoon of snorkeling with sea turtles and other Hawaiian fish.
+The Oahu Hidden Gems Tour + Turtle Spotting is probably the second-best deal.
+You get a guided tour of Oahu (mainly from the water) and an afternoon of spotting with sea turtles and other Hawaiian fish.
 Transportation to and from your hotel is also included.
 It’s an eight-hour activity that’ll take up most the day, but you’ll have your evening free.
-The only thing to consider is that your pass already comes with an even more comprehensive guided tour of Oahu.

-The Sunset Dinner Sale lasts two hours and takes place, during, well, dinner time, so it doesn’t take up a full day, either.
-I like that it combines a sought-after experience (sailing) with something you’d have to pay for otherwise (dinner).
-Notice, though, that every Go Oahu Card includes a two-hour afternoon catamaran sail valued at $117.40.
-So basically, if you choose the Sunset Dinner Sail as your premium attraction, you’re really just getting dinner.
+Finally, the Sunset Sail with Drinks lasts two hours and takes place during – well, sunset – so it doesn’t take up a full day, either.
+I like that it combines a sought-after experience (sailing) with something you’d have to pay for otherwise (drinks).
+Notice, though, that every Go City: Oahu All-Inclusive Pass includes a two-hour morning/afternoon catamaran sail valued at $129.80.
+So basically, if you choose the Sunset Sail as your premium attraction, you’re effectively just getting drinks.

-Valid for Two Weeks – Most unlimited sightseeing passes operate on a consecutive day basis.
+Valid for Two Weeks – Most unlimited sightseeing passes (like the New York Pass, London Pass, and others) operate on a consecutive day basis.
 If you buy a three-day pass, for example, you have to use it on three consecutive days.
-For some travelers, cramming all the attractions in like this can be exhausting.
-With the Go Oahu Card, you can only use it for the number of days purchased, but you can spread those days out over two weeks.
+With Oahu All-Inclusive Pass by Go City, you still use it for the number of days purchased, but you can spread those days out over 14 days.
 I consider this to be the ideal set-up for sightseeing passes.

-Digital Pass – I really appreciate that the Go Oahu Card is available as a digital pass.
-Just download the Go City Card app and use the pass directly on your smartphone.
+Digital Pass – I really appreciate that Go City’s Oahu All-Inclusive Pass is available as a digital pass.
+Just download the Go City app and use the pass directly on your smartphone.
 This is so much more convenient than carrying around and keeping track of a physical pass.
 If you prefer a hard copy, you can absolutely print one off and go that route.

-Free Guide – The Go Oahu Card comes with a free guide that includes key details for all the attractions and activities.
+Free Guide – This pass provides a free guide that includes key details for all the attractions and activities.
 Having all the info you need in one place eliminates the need to waste time looking stuff up.

-The Go Oahu Card offers excellent value, but it isn’t perfect.
+The Oahu All-Inclusive Pass by Go City offers excellent value, but it isn’t perfect.
 There are a couple of weaknesses worth mentioning: